 Although natural events disrupt growth and succession of riparian vegetation, human activities frequently transform the environment and, as a result, can have a long lasting impact on the capability of vegetation to survive and function.
-Presently, the most significant sources of human disturbance on riparian vegetation in Stony Clove includes the construction and maintenance of roadway infrastructure, the maintenance of utility lines and the development of homes and gardens near the stream and its floodplain.
+Presently, the most significant sources of human disturbance on riparian vegetation in West Kill includes the construction and maintenance of roadway infrastructure, the maintenance of utility lines and the development of homes and gardens near the stream and its floodplain.

-Roadway and utility line influences on riparian vegetation
+Roadway and Utility line influences on riparian vegetation

-Due to the narrow valley and steepness of the valley walls, the alignment of NYS Route 214 in Stony Clove closely follows the stream alignment.
-Use and maintenance of the road right-of-way impacts the vigor of riparian vegetation.
-The narrow buffer of land between the creek and the road receives the runoff of salt, gravel, and chemicals from the road that stunt vegetation growth or increase its mortality.
+Due to the narrow valley and steepness of the sides of the valley, the alignment of NYS Route 42 and Greene County Route 6 in West Kill closely follow the stream alignment.
+The use and maintenance of the road right of way impacts the vigor of the riparian vegetation.
+The narrow buffer of land between the creek and the road receive the runoff of salt, gravel, and chemicals from the road that stunt vegetation growth or increase its mortality.
 Road maintenance activities also regularly disturb the soil along the shoulder and on the road cut banks.
 This disturbance fosters the establishment of undesirable invasive plants.
 The linear gap in the canopy created by the roadway separates the riparian vegetation from the upland plant communities.
 This opening also allows light into the vegetative understory which may preclude the establishment of shade loving plants such as black cherry and hemlock.

 Utility lines parallel the roadway and cross the stream at various points requiring the utility company to cut swaths through the riparian vegetation at each crossing, further fragmenting essential beltways for animal movement from streamside to upland areas.
-Although the road right-of-way and utility line sometimes overlap, at several locations along the stream, the right-of-way crosses through the riparian area separate from the road.
+Although the right of way of the road and utility line sometimes overlap, at several locations along the stream, the right of way crosses through the riparian area separate from the road.
 This further reduces the vigor of riparian vegetation and prevents the vegetation from achieving the later stages of natural succession, typified by climax species such as sugar maple, beech and hemlock.